j-easy/easy-rules/site/user-guide/rules-engine.md

 rulesEngine.registerRule(myRule);
 ```

-As with default engine, you can fire rules using the following snippet :
+As with the default engine, you can fire rules using the following snippet :

 ```java
 rulesEngine.fireRules();